 - Preheat the oven to 390°F (200°C).
 Line a 12-hole muffin pan with paper cases and lightly spray oil spray n the cases.
 Set aside.

 - Peel and mash bananas and measure the exact amount of mashed bananas needed in the recipe.
 Then, place them in a large mixing bowl.

-- Combine mashed banana, apple cider vinegar, almond milk, canola oil, coconut sugar, and vanilla extract.
+- Combine mashed banana, apple cider vinegar, almond milk, canola oil, vanilla extract, and the optional coconut sugar.
 Stir until everything is well combined.
 Set it aside.